-The unique quality of this visa that makes it distinct from other visas is that it allows to work in the specific field.
-On the other hand, one must have a well-established reputation in the academic world, which would imply that they are well-qualified and experienced, and must either be employed by an overseas academic institution, or have experience of such employment.
+The unique quality of this visa that makes it distinct is that it allows to work in the specific field.
+On the other hand, one must have a well-established reputation in the academic world.
+It would imply that they hold necessary qualification and have required experience.
+Additionally, they must either be employed by an overseas academic institution, or have experience of such employment.

 It goes without saying that such applicants must enjoy full support from an inviting tertiary institute in New Zealand as well as meeting all other criteria for a visitor visa, like being of good character, health and having bona fide intentions.

-Those people, provided they meet health, character and other requirements will not be viewed as undertaking employment in New Zealand and may be granted visitor visas.
+Those people, provided they meet health, character and other requirements will not be viewed as undertaking employment in New Zealand.
+Consequently, they may be granted visitor visas.

-For clarification and peace of mind, you are most welcome to sign up for our free consultation with experienced immigration advisor, where all, or most, of your queries will be answered.
+For clarification and peace of mind, you are most welcome book your free consultation with experienced immigration advisor.
+We sincerely hope all, or most, of your queries will find their answers during the talk.

 Come to see Aotearoa!